-Students who wish to appeal do not have to prove their case.
-They have the right to question and give reasons for their appeal, but the panel will assess all information provided and decide the outcome.
+Students have the right to question and give reasons for their appeal, but the panel will assess all information provided and decide the outcome.

 Repeating Students

 Students wishing to repeat Year 11 or Year 12 may be permitted to do so under exceptional circumstances.
 Students and/or parents should consult a Student Adviser if they are considering repeating.
 Approval to repeat must be given by the principal.